-A few patterns of coughing according to Chinese Medicine
+A few patterns of coughing according to Asian Medicine

 Exterior patterns arise from an exterior invasion.
 You are literally battling off a cold or you might have walked through a massive pollen cloud or walked down the chemical aisle at the grocery store–hack..hack… These patterns of coughing arise quickly (acute) and usually we battle it out and return to our charming selves.
 Exterior patterns happen because we are either weaker than the pathogen or the pathogen is excessively strong.
 Left untreated, these patterns can drive deep and to become interior (chronic) patterns.
 Those with chronic Lung or immunity problems will be more susceptible to exterior invasion.